aimun-naharr/e-commerce-client/readme.md

 + Checkout page with form validation using the Formik library
 + Styled components used for visual design
 + User inputs are validated for accuracy and completeness before form submission
++ Pagination
++ admin role
++ only admin can add products and see all the users
 + mobile responsive

 ## Demo